-It has delightful, heart-shaped shade flowers measuring about an inch in size, displayed in rows of stems which proudly arch above verdant and inviting fern-like foliage.
+It has delightful, heart-shaped flowers measuring about an inch in size, displayed in rows of arching stems which proudly arch above verdant and inviting fern-like foliage.

-Bleeding Heart is classified as one tough plant according to the USDA (United States Agricultural Department), so you won’t have to worry much about missing this colorful shade plant’s feeding time every now and then.
+The Bleeding Heart is classified as one tough plant according to the USDA (United States Agricultural Department).
+You won’t have to worry much about missing this colorful shade plant’s feeding time every now and then.

 Do not confuse with the bleeding-heart vine (Clerodendrum thomsoniae) which comes from a different family.